ghi-electronics/Documentation/software/tinyclr/tinyclr-config.md

 Click on the `...` button next to the `Create App` button and select a directory and enter a filename for your deployment file.
 Now press the `Create App` button.
 The encrypted deployment file and a text file with the key will be saved in the directory you selected.

+> [!Note]
+> The application key format used by TinyCLR Config is different than the format used in your application.
+TinyCLR Config uses hexadecimal pairs delimited by hyphens (5C-2A-64-6A-60-. . .), while in code you need a byte array (updater.ApplicationKey = new byte[] { 0x5C, 0x2A, 0x64, 0x6A, 0x60, . . . }).

 ### Installing a Deployment File
 To install an encrypted deployment file on your device, first use TinyCLR Config to connect to your device.
 Click on the `...` button next to the `Update App` button and select the deployment file (should have a .tca extension).
 Enter the correct key in the text box next to the `Generate Key` button.
 The key is a series of hexadecimal pairs that are separated by hyphens.
 Now click on the `Update App` button.
 If the key matches the deployment file, the application will be deployed to your device.

+### In Field Update

+The deployment file created by TinyCLR can also be used for in-field updates.
+The [In-Field Update](tutorials/in-field-update.md) page has more information.